 The Great Diamond Robbery (1953) starring Red Skelton and Cara Williams

-In The Great Diamond Robbery, Red Skelton plays Ambrose C. Park, a jewel cutter who was abandoned on a park bench as an infant (hence his name Ambrose Central Park).
+In The Great Diamond Robbery, Red Skelton plays Ambrose C. Park, a jewel cutter who was abandoned on a park bench as an infant (hence his name – Ambrose Central Park).
 He is looking for his family, thinking that finding them will fill the void in his life.
-He eats his lunch in Central Park every day across from the bench where he was left as an infant, in hopes that his parents will come by to no avail.
+He eats his lunch in Central Park every day across from the bench where he was left as an infant.
+Hoping that his parents will come by – to no avail.
 In his work life he is a jewel cutter.

-Ambrose celebrates his birthday at a diner where where brings along a birthday cake since he has no friends to celebrate with.
-The man behind the counter surprises him, however, with a foreign bottle of wine made from prunes – prune juice – and he s soon a stewed prune, who becomes arrested for being drunk and disorderly.
-This leads to his being represented by a shyster lawyer named Mr. Remlick (played by a young James Whitmore), who begins to try and fleece poor Ambrose out of his life savings in exchange for finding his real family.
+Ambrose celebrates his ‘birthday’ at a diner where where brings along a birthday cake – since he has no friends to celebrate with.
+The man behind the counter surprises him, however, with a foreign bottle of wine made from prunes – ‘prune juice’.
+And he’s soon a stewed prune, who becomes arrested for being drunk and disorderly.
+This leads to his being represented by a shyster lawyer named Mr. Remlick (played by a young James Whitmore), who begins to try and fleece poor Ambrose out of his life savings – in exchange for finding his ‘real’ family.

-Along the way, Ambrose tries to rescue his sister from her job of dancing at a night club, and asks the family where they go to church?
-Leading to a funny scene where the fish out of water family goes to church to maintain the appearance of a normal happy family, as well as to a conversation between Ambrose and Maggie, where they each reveal a little bit about themselves to each other paving the way for the ending’s romantic conclusion.
+Along the way, Ambrose tries to rescue his “sister” from her job of dancing at a night club, and asks the family where they go to church?
+Leading to a funny scene where the “fish out of water” family goes to church to maintain the appearance of a normal happy family.
+As well as to a conversation between Ambrose and Maggie.
+They each reveal a little bit about themselves to each other.
+This paves the way for the ending’s romantic conclusion.

-A funny movie, that oddly doesn t have room for any of the unique things that we normally associate with Red Skelton.
-Sadly, it s not currently available on DVD I was fortunate to see it on Turner Classic Movies.
+A funny movie, that oddly doesn’t have room for any of the unique things that we normally associate with Red Skelton.
+Sadly, it’s not currently available on DVD – I was fortunate to see it on Turner Classic Movies.
 Update: Good news!
 The Great Diamond Robbery is available on DVD as of July 13, 2012.

-- This was Skelton s last film for MGM.
+- This was Skelton’s last film for MGM.
 He had been under contract with the studio since 1940.